-Maternity leave is financial support in place of a parent’s salary and is paid for 28 weeks (or for twins, triplets, etc. 37 weeks).
-The maternity leave period begins at least six and at most eight weeks before the baby is due to be born.
+Maternity leave is financial support in place of a parent’s salary and is paid for 28 weeks (or for twins, triplets, etc., 37 weeks).
+The maternity leave period begins at least six and, at most, eight weeks before the baby is due to be born.
 An employee is eligible for this benefit if the participation in sickness insurance was at least 270 days before the maternity leave begins, and the person was employed at that time, or the employment ended within the past 180 days.
 Self-employed parents can also claim maternity leave if they have paid sickness insurance for 270 days before the leave begins, of which 180 days must have been within the year immediately preceding the maternity leave.
 Maternity leave must be taken before your child is 1 year old.
 Maternity leave amounts to 70% of an average gross salary, calculated based on the preceding year; for the self-employed, the amount is established based on the level of sickness insurance contributions paid

 Paid parental leave is financial support for parents, which usually follows after the end of maternity leave.
-An employee is eligible to take it if caring for a child at home (not taking him/her to a daycare/nursery/pre-school)
+An employee is eligible to take it if caring for a child at home (not taking them to a daycare/nursery/pre-school)

 Paid parental leave consists of a maximum of 300 thousand crowns of benefit (CZK 450 thousand in case of multiple births), which must be taken during the first four years of the child’s life

 Unemployment benefits are payable for up to five months, regardless of the termination reason.
 The benefit period may increase in relation to the person’s age:

 If the employer ends the employment contract, unemployment benefits are payable: